SujalGupta52/SujalGupta52/README.md

 ## Hi there 👋
+- I'm 2nd Year Student CSE Student
+- Proficient in JavaScript, Python and C, with some experience in C# and Java
+- I love talking to people, so feel free to email me
+- Intrested in Game Development, Artificial Intelligence, Fullstack Development and Music
 <!--
 **SujalGupta52/SujalGupta52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.